rishindrasingh/terraform-for-devops/Workspace.md

 The main idea behind Terraform workspaces is to provide a way to manage multiple instances of a Terraform configuration within the same directory, allowing you to isolate state files for different environments or use cases.

 🔑 **Key Concepts of Terraform Workspaces:**

 1. **State Isolation:**

-1. Each workspace has its own Terraform state file (terraform.tfstate), which means changes in one workspace do not affect others.
+a.
+Each workspace has its own Terraform state file (terraform.tfstate), which means changes in one workspace do not affect others.
-2. This is useful for managing environments like dev, staging, and prod using the same configuration but separate states.
+b.
+This is useful for managing environments like dev, staging, and prod using the same configuration but separate states.

 2. **Single Configuration, Multiple Environments:**

-1. You can reuse the same Terraform code and switch between workspaces to deploy resources in different environments.
+a.
+You can reuse the same Terraform code and switch between workspaces to deploy resources in different environments.

 3. **Default Workspace:**